 This year saw the most rewarding year for the SAMOT team.
 SAMOT team again defeated the team from MTSSR in a well organized local competition held at the auditorium of MTSSR.
 In the local competition, half game field was set up and each competing team complete the game independently.
 The higher scorer was declared winner.
 With extra-ordinary committment and determination from this year’s team members, SAMOT’s robots had seen great improvement.
 Five autonomous robots, fitted within an area of 1x1m, and one manual robot were builded.
-The team was determined to win at Beijing.
+The team was determined to win in Beijing.
 Well.
 When we drawn to play against Vietnam and China in the preliminary round, we knew we were given tough challenge again.
-Vietnam is a three times champion in Robocon (was two times by 2005).
+Vietnam was a two times champion in Robocon.
 Vietnam was represented by Hanoi University of Technology.
 China was represented by University of Scinece & Technology Beijing (and another team) which ended as 1st runner up in Robocon 2005.
 Despite losing to both teams, SAMOT had shown its great potential and was awarded the Toyota Award.
 Jemee and myself supervised the team in this year.

 10 Sep 2006 | Kuala Lumpur, Malaysia